FlorinTulba/Pic2Sym/doc/pages/performance/performance.md

 -   **GaussBlur** - the reference blur, delegating to sequential `GaussianBlur` from OpenCV
 -   **BoxBlur** - for its versatility: quickest for no repetitions and slower, but increasingly accurate for more repetitions (Every repetition delegates to `blur` from OpenCV)
 -   **ExtBoxBlur** - for its accuracy, even for only a few repetitions.
 The sequential algorithm is *highly parallelizable*
--   **StackBlur** - for its provided CUDA version that shows terrific time improvement compared to the sequential algorithm
+-   **StackBlur** - because it also provides a reference CUDA implementation to be further improved and adapted for Pic2Sym

 When the *[Structural Similarity](https://ece.uwaterloo.ca/~z70wang/research/ssim)* is enabled and the application uses **BoxBlur** (which is configured to use a single iteration) the image transformation performs around 1.17 times faster compared to the **GaussBlur**.
 Better speed could be achieved with algorithms making use of any accelerator devices from the system.